The story Bayeux Tapestry stitched into legend: walk the blood-soaked Hastings ridge where England lost its crown

 Harold marched his weary army south, and a week later lined them astride a long ridge known as Senlac Hill to confront the invaders.
 Both armies were fielding around 7,000 men each, but if the English held the higher ground, William had the advantage of having both cavalry and trained archers to augment his infantry, while the English fought only on foot.

 Visiting this famous battle site today is a memorable experience.
-Start with a stroll around the spectacular and partially ruined Battle Abbey, which William was ordered to build by Pope Alexander II as penance for killing so many people in the battle.
+Start with a stroll around the spectacular and partially ruined Battle Abbey (one of Britain's best monasteries), which William "The Conquerer" was ordered to build by Pope Alexander II as penance for killing so many people in the battle.
 Its high altar is said to mark the spot where Harold fell.

 Here, you’ll be able to enjoy an informative exhibition in the visitor centre, complete with interactive displays that tell the story of the battle, before heading out into the battlefield itself.
 Walking the same land the two armies marched is a moving and atmospheric experience, and if you wish to find out more while on foot, you can enjoy an audio guide as you go.